August 21 is World QR Code Day: A Tribute to Masahiro Hara

 If your brand still treats QR codes like a sidekick, you’re missing the main plot.

-Here’s the bottom line: QR codes have become the default bridge between offline and online.
+Here’s the bottom line: QR codes have become the default bridge between the offline and online worlds.
 You're already behind if your business still treats them like a novelty.

 Mobile-first isn’t just a trend.
 It’s the playbook.